Frequently Asked Questions

 In addition to the salary, you will receive a comprehensive package of other financial and social benefits.

-MSF will also cover transport costs from your place of residence to the project destination and back.
+MSF will cover transport costs from your place of residence to the project destination and back.
 For your first assignment, this will include travelling via Geneva for your briefing and debriefing.
 All costs related to your visa formalities will also be borne by MSF.

 During your posting, MSF will provide you with accommodation in an MSF structure.
 You will usually be allocated an individual bedroom (in a house, hut, tent or other).
 You will share common areas (bathroom, living room, kitchen, etc.) with other colleagues.
 In emergency situations, you may have to share a room with one or more colleagues.
 Note that we hire local staff to clean the living spaces, wash your clothes and cook your meals.